xyproto/algernon/samples/moonscript/README.md

 # Moonscript

-Moonscript is a langauge that can be compiled into Lua.
+Moonscript is a language that can be compiled into Lua.

 This sample requires Make (`make`) and Moonscript (`moonc`) to be installed and working.